GA352491/app_review_search/README.md

 1.  **User Submits Review:** An authenticated user submits a review for an app.
 The `is_approved` field for this new review is set to `False`.
 2.  **Supervisor Dashboard:** Staff or superuser accounts can log in and access the supervisor dashboard (via API or traditional view).
 This fetches only reviews where `is_approved` is `False`.
 3.  **Approve/Reject:** From the dashboard, supervisors can choose to "Approve" a review (setting `is_approved` to `True`) or "Reject" it (deleting the review).

-## Important Considerations and Limitations

-  * **TF-IDF Scalability (for "Huge Datasets"):**
-      * While the current TF-IDF implementation works for small to medium datasets and persists the model to disk, it is **not suitable for truly "huge datasets"** (millions or billions of apps/documents).
-      * **Limitations:**
-          * **Memory Consumption:** The `tfidf_matrix` can still consume significant RAM when loaded, even if it's sparse.
-          * **Initialization Time:** Loading and unpickling large models from disk during server startup can still be slow.
-          * **Data Staleness:** The TF-IDF model is static once loaded.
-If new apps are added to the database, you **must manually re-run `python manage.py initialize_tfidf` and restart your server** to update the search index.
-This is not real-time.
-  * **Production Search Solution:** For a production environment with a large, dynamic dataset and real-time search requirements, a dedicated, distributed search engine like **Elasticsearch** (or Apache Solr) would be the recommended solution.
-These systems are built for:
-      * Scalability across multiple servers.
-      * Near real-time indexing of new data.
-      * Advanced features like fuzzy matching, synonyms, and aggregations.
-      * Decoupling search functionality from the main application server.